Scan to download memorist

 3. Learn each relationship's rhythm.
 Some friends you talk to weekly.
 Others monthly.
 Both are fine.
 What matters is knowing the cadence and noticing when it changes.

 4. Act when you notice a gap.
 A text.
 A call.
 A quick message.
-Reconnection doesn't need to be a big gesture.
+Reconnection doesn't need to be a big gesture — "Hey, I was thinking about you" is a complete text.
 It just needs to happen before the gap becomes the new normal.

 5. Let the pattern guide you.
 Over time, your journal entries show you who you're actually showing up for — and who you're not.
 That visibility makes the next step obvious.

 The goal isn't a perfect record of every interaction.
 It's enough visibility to act before it's too late.
-Understanding how often you should reach out depends on the unique rhythm of each relationship.
+Understanding how often you should reach out depends on the unique rhythm of each relationship — and the cadence isn't enforced by streaks, which turn relationships into compliance.
+The shape that lasts is gentler.

 How memorist makes relationships visible